 About GTAP: GTAP Consortium

 Founded in 1992, the Global Trade Analysis Project, a network of researchers and policy-makers analyzing international policy issues, is coordinated by the Center for Global Trade Analysis in the Department of Agricultural Economics at Purdue University.
-Guidance and base-level support for the project is provided by the GTAP Consortium, which unites members from government agencies, international institutions, the private sector and academia.
-Members of the GTAP Consortium are represented on the GTAP Advisory Board which advises the Center on matters of policy, research and funding.
-The GTAP Consortium currently consists of 31 agency members and 3 members at large.
+Guidance and base-level support for the project is provided by the GTAP Consortium, which unites members from government agencies, international institutions, the private sector, and academia.
+Members of the GTAP Consortium are represented on the GTAP Advisory Board which advises the Center on matters of policy, research, and funding.
+The GTAP Advisory Board currently consists of 30 consortium members and 3 members at large.

 - Asian Development Bank - Mandaluyong City, Philippines